camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 When calling `text.getValue(execution)`, the configured string value `Hello World` will be returned.

-Alternatively, for longs texts (e.g. an inline e-mail) the `camunda:string` sub element can be
+Alternatively, for longs texts (e.g., an inline e-mail) the `camunda:string` sub element can be
 used:

 ```xml